 If the cancer is limited to the area around the implant, the implant itself and the surrounding capsular tissue are removed.
 This surgery is covered under the B.C.
 Medical Services Plan.
 Any associated lumps or masses are removed.
-Radiation therapy and chemotherapy may be needed if the cancer has metastasized.
+Radiation therapy and chemotherapy may be needed if cancer has metastasized.

 Removing Your Breast Implants

 No governing bodies, including Health Canada and the B.C.
-Health Plan, have approved the removal of breast implants in the absence of clinical evidence of BIA-ALCL.
+Health Plan has approved the removal of breast implants in the absence of clinical evidence of BIA-ALCL.
 In these cases, the removal of breast implants is not covered by medical insurance.
 This may be changing, however.
 In British Columbia, a serious discussion has begun about providing coverage for removal of asymptomatic textured implants (on a case by case basis) if both patient and physician feel it is the right thing to do.

-For now, if you have Allergan Biocell breast implants and want to remove them due to concern of BIA-ALCL, Allergan will provide two free implants with smooth shells.
+For now, if you have Allergan Biocell breast implants and want to remove them due to concern about BIA-ALCL, Allergan will provide two free implants with smooth shells.
 (Smooth shell breast implants have not been linked to any cases of BIA-ALCL.)
 Or, you may choose to remove the breast implants and replace them with nothing.
 In this case, our team can discuss with you your options for breast reconstruction.